ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 Comparison logic gates calculate the boolean value of a predefined comparison and return it as their output, where the left hand side is the sum of all their inputs and the right hand side is a constant.
 They have a display which shows the currently selected comparison mode.
 They are also sometimes referred to as comparators

-Their settings are shown in figure \ref{fig:Comparator} and are as follows:
+Its settings are shown in figure \ref{fig:Comparator} and are as follows:

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}